Probabilistic Deep Learning for Real-Time Large Deformation Simulations: General FEM-based U-Net Methodology

 \subsection{U-Net deep neural network architecture}

-U-Nets~\citep{unet_original} compose a sub-class of convolutional neural networks.
+As motivated in the introduction, we use a specific family of CNN, U-Nets~\citep{unet_original}.
 They owe their name to a specific U-shape of the architecture diagram, e.g., see Figure~\ref{fig:CNN-2D}, which is an effect of applying cascades of max pooling operations, followed by cascades of upsampling operations.

 At its input, the layer $\bfs{d}^0$, the U-Net network, $\mathcal{U}$, accepts the vector of external forces, $\bfm{f}$, in the original mesh format $n_x \times n_y \times n_z \times 3$, where $n_x$, $n_y$, $n_z$ are the dimensions of the structured 3D mesh (for 2D problems the format is $n_x \times n_y \times 2$).
 The output displacements, in the layer $\bfs{d}^L$, are in the analogous mesh format.
-The model parameters $\bfs{\theta}$ are all weights (kernel $\bfs{k}$ and biases $\bfs{b}$) of the neural network (see below for details).
+The model parameters $\bfs{\theta}_{\text{det}}$ are all weights (kernel $\bfs{k}$ and biases $\bfs{b}$) of the neural network (see below for details).

+For the sake of clarity, below we will introduce the idea for a 2D case only, which can be straightforwardly transformed into a 3D case.
 For 2D problems, we use architecture as described in Figure~\ref{fig:CNN-2D}.
-To a given input mesh, first we add double zero padding in each spatial direction (This is done to avoid the loss of information of corner nodes).
-There are two layers in each encoding and decoding phases.
+To a given input mesh, we first add double zero padding in each spatial direction (this is done to avoid the loss of information of corner nodes).
+There are two layers in each encoding and decoding phase.
 To the padded input, we apply two convolutions with batch normalisation followed by rectified linear unit activation~(ReLU), see Eq.~(\ref{Eq: 3x3 Conv}).
-In encoding phase, at each step, $2\times2$ Max Pooling layers are applied which decrease spatial dimensions by half, and we multiply the number of channels by 2 (c=128 for first level).
-In decoding steps, $2\times2$ Up-sampling layers are applied which increase the spatial dimension by two and no of channels are decreased by half, till we get back the input dimensions.
+In the encoding phase, at each step, $2\times2$ Max Pooling layers are applied which decrease spatial dimensions by half, and we multiply the number of channels by 2 (c=128 for the first level).
+In decoding steps, $2\times2$ Up-sampling layers are applied which increases the spatial dimension by two and the number of channels is halved.
 At each level, encoding and decoding outputs are concatenated together.
-At the end $1\times1$ convolution is applied with linear activation to get the output.
+In the end, $1\times1$ convolution is applied with linear activation to get the output.